dmlc/xgboost/doc/tutorials/external_memory.rst

    deprecated file loader.

-There is no big difference between using external memory version of text input and the in-memory version.
+There is no big difference between using external memory version of text input and the in-memory version of text input.
 The only difference is the filename format.

 The external memory version takes in the following `URI
 <https://en.wikipedia.org/wiki/Uniform_Resource_Identifier>`_ format: